 - Atikmdag.sys – ATI Radeon Family developed by AMD for Windows OS which relates to ATI video card’s driver.

-- Go to start menu.
+- Go to the start menu.

 - Search for Device Manager and open it.

-- Look for the driver that you’ve identified previously in the System Thread Exception Not Handled Windows 10 error.
+- Look for the driver that you’ve identified previously in the blue screen error.

 Alternatively, you can select Uninstall driver when you right-click on your device to uninstall its driver.
-If the driver is faulty or incorrect in the first place, uninstalling it would help to fix the System Thread Exception Not Handled Windows 10 issue.
+If the driver is faulty or incorrect in the first place, uninstalling it would help to fix the “System Thread Exception Not Handled” issue.
 On the next restart, Windows will automatically identify and find the best matched driver for that particular device automatically from Microsoft driver’s repository.

 You can also use another computer to manually download the driver installer from the device’s manufacturer website.
 Then, copy the installer to an external storage such as a USB flash drive and open it on your problem computer while it’s booted into Safe Mode.

-SYSTEM THREAD EXCEPTION NOT HANDLED Ntfs.sys or Dxgmms2.sys
+“SYSTEM THREAD EXCEPTION NOT HANDLED” Ntfs.sys or Dxgmms2.sys

-If you are seeing Ntfs.sys for example, it could be due to missing or corrupted system files, or even disk errors on your Windows system drive.
-Run the SFC, DISM and chkdsk scan may help to resolve the issue.
-You can check this guide here to learn how to use this tools if you can’t boot into Windows – How to startup repair Windows 10 using command prompt.
+If you are seeing Ntfs.sys, for example, it could be due to missing or corrupted system files, or even disk errors on your Windows system drive.
+Running the SFC, DISM, and chkdsk scans may help to resolve the issue.
+You can check this guide here: “How to Startup Repair Windows 10/11 using Command Prompt” to learn how to use these tools if you can’t boot into Windows.